-Notice of the Annual General Meeting and the Form of Proxy are sent to shareholders at least 21 days before the meeting.
+Notice of the AGM and the Form of Proxy are sent to shareholders at least 21 days before the meeting.
 The Company's Annual Report is available on the Company's website, https://investor.ryanair.com.

-The Annual General Meeting will be held at 9 a.m. on September 19, 2019 in the City North Hotel and Conference Centre, Gormanston, Co.
-Meath, K32W562, Ireland.
+The AGM will be held at 9 a.m. on September 17, 2020 in the City North Hotel and Conference Centre, Gormanstown, Co.
+Meath, K32 W562, Ireland.

-All general meetings other than the Annual General Meeting are called Extraordinary General Meetings ("EGM").
+All general meetings other than the AGM are called Extraordinary General Meetings ("EGM").
 An EGM must be called by giving at least 21 clear days' notice.
 Except in relation to an adjourned meeting, three members, present in person or by proxy, entitled to vote upon the business to be transacted, shall be a quorum.
 The passing of resolutions at a general meeting, other than special resolution, requires a simple majority.
 To be passed, a special resolution requires a majority of at least 75% of the votes cast.
 Votes may be given in person by a show of hands, or by proxy.

 At the Meeting, after each resolution has been dealt with, details are given of the level of proxy votes cast on each resolution and the numbers for, against and withheld.
 This information is made available on the Company's website following the meeting.
-At the 2018 AGM, discretionary proxies representing approximately 3.4% of shares were voted in favour of all resolutions by the meeting's Chairman.
+At the 2020 AGM, as was noted by the Chairman during the AGM, discretionary proxies representing approximately 4% of shares were voted in favor of all resolutions by the meeting's Chairman.
 The Company will continue to report such discretionary proxy voting in future Annual Reports.